"Thoughts on Mortality with Dr. Matt Wion"

 Understanding "Obamacare"

-A number of talk show hosts, most notably Jimmy Kimmel, have had fun lately asking folks on the street what they think of "Obamacare."
-Revealingly people know very little about it:
+show hosts, most notably Jimmy Kimmel, have had fun lately asking

-Polls and surveys find the same widespread lack of knowledge about what the Affordable Care act (to give the law it's proper name) actually is, and what change to our health care system the reforms actually make.
+the same widespread lack of knowledge about what the Affordable Care act (to give the law it's proper name) actually is, and

 This confusion is, I think, largely the result of the fact that The Affordable Care Act is politically very divisive.
 Rhetoric from multiple sides of the political spectrum has greatly obscured how the law actually works.
 We must get past the rhetoric and actually take a careful look at the key elements of the new health care law.

 I have taught Health Care Ethics at Marquette University and Harper Community College.
 A key aspect of this course is a careful consideration of how health care systems and health insurance works in the United States and abroad.
-Because of this I've been given ample opportunity to study the details of the new health care law (The Most reliable information on what is the law can be found at: Kaiser and the AARP
+Because of this I've been given ample opportunity to study the details of the new health care law (The Most reliable information on what is the law can be found at: Kaiser and the AARP)

 Here in short are the key elements of the law.